the-quotient/colligeverba/README.md

 ### Form list

-The basic form list is extracted from a spell check dictionary for LibreOffice.
-Currently, we work on expanding this list with the forms of the Tesserae project corpus and common spelling deviation of Medieval and Early Modern (Ecclesiastical) Latin.
+The basic form list is extracted from a spell check dictionary for Vim.
+Currently, we are working on expanding this list with the forms of the [Classical Language Toolkit](https://github.com/cltk) project corpus and common spelling deviation of Medieval and Early Modern (Ecclesiastical) Latin.

 ### Web Interface